All Products

 }

-2. Click Add, enter '${var}', and then manually map this field with the dt field of the StarRocks table.
+2. Click Add and enter '${var}'.
+Manually map this field to the dt field in StarRocks.

-In this tutorial, Policy for Dirty Data Records is set to Disallow Dirty Data Records, and default values are retained for other parameters.
-For more information, see Configure a batch synchronization task by using the codeless UI.
+For this tutorial, set Policy for Dirty Data to Disallow Dirty Data and keep the default values for other settings.
+For more information, see Configure a task in wizard mode.

 4. Configure debugging parameters.